 by Wyn Hilty

 Al Gore is a Democratic politician who served as the vice president of the United States under Bill Clinton from 1992-2000.
 He ran for president in 2000 but lost the disputed election to George W. Bush.
 He has often been mocked for his stiff manner.

 This is a lousy version of “Hey, heyeeoh hey, hey-heyeee ay …”

 A reference to the song "Return to Innocence" by Engima.
 Also a reference to Show 904, Werewolf.
 (Thanks to Michael Crews for the Enigma reference.)

 He’s the Ginger Baker of the tribe.

-Peter “Ginger” Baker was the drummer for the rock trio Cream.
+Peter “Ginger” Baker was the founder of and drummer for the rock trio Cream.